FATMAP difficulty grade

 Follow the ridge to the summit, some scrambling is required.
 (2) At the second lake in Styggedalen, head to the south and you will soon enter the glacier.

-Follow the glacier at it's most gentle slope up to Gjertvasskaret.
+Follow the glacier via its most gentle slope up to Gjertvasskaret.

 Depending on the conditions, there might be crevasses and blue ice in the steep sections.